Red Flag – Alaska: Operations

-Red Flag-Alaska participants are organized into "Red" aggressor (enemy) and "Red" coalition (defensive) forces.
+Red Flag-Alaska participants are organized into "Red" aggressor (enemy) and "Blue" coalition (defensive) forces.
 "White" forces represent the neutral controlling agency.
 The defensive force includes ground-control intercept (GCI) and surface-to-air defensive forces to simulate threats posed by potentially hostile nations.
 These forces generally employ defensive counter-air tactics directed by GCI sites.
 Range threat emitters - electronic devices which send out signals simulating anti-aircraft artillery (AAA) and surface-to-air missile (SAM) launches - provide valuable surface-to-air training and are operated by a civilian contractor as directed by 353d Combat Training Squadron staff personnel.

 The offensive force includes the full spectrum of U.S. and allied tactical and support units.
 Because the defensive and offensive forces meet in a simulated hostile, non-cooperative training environment, the job of controlling the mock war and ensuring safety falls to the "White" neutral force.

 On an average, more than 700 people and up to 60 aircraft deploy to Eielson, and an additional 500 people and 40 aircraft deploy to Elmendorf Air Force Base, for each Red Flag-Alaska exercise.
 Most participating Red Flag-Alaska units arrive a week prior to the actual exercise.
 During that time, aircrews may fly one or two range orientation flights, make physical and mental preparations, hone up on local flying procedures and restrictions, receive local safety and survival briefings, and work on developing orientation plans.